sissa-data-science/DADApy/README.md

 # compute the density using PAk, a point adaptive kNN estimator
 data.compute_density_PAk()

-# find the peaks of the density profile through the DPA algorithm
+# find the peaks of the density profile through the ADP algorithm
-data.compute_clustering()
+data.compute_clustering_ADP()
 ```

 # Currently implemented algorithms